 Reading these results is fairly straightforward: higher retention rates are generally better.
 However, always take note of the of each sample---often the sources with the highest and lowest retention rates will be those with only a few signups.

 Also, it's important to remember that for Friday and Saturday, 1-day retention metrics may not be valuable.
 This is particularly true for enterprise products, which are likely to see large drops in usage outside of business hours.

 This query uses the standard events and users tables.
 The event table should include the events that you want to use to define someone who retained.
 These retention events are typically logins, purchases, or page views.
 This type of report can be expanded to a variety of cohorts, including signup source, user device, and user location.

-From the Report, click the more button to the right of Export and then click Clone.
+From the Report, click the more button to the right of Export and then click Duplicate.

 Click Report and then Publish to change the report name and description.

 Two part of this query can be database-specific.
 For details on how to adapt these to your database, see our Database Notes.